Reynouts/AoC23/README.md

 who knows, but I fear it comes up with its own magic ;-)

 ## [--- Day 5: If You Give A Seed A Fertilizer ---](http://adventofcode.com/2023/day/5)
+If it is brute-forceable: go for it :') For part two reversing from destination (location) to source (seed) made it doable.
+It was faster with calculating the answer than me coding a better way with ranges, so, this is it and I'm fine with it.
+10 stars!